ValeriiKoniushenko/Nexium/README.md

 # Nexium Engine

 ## 3D cross-platform game engine
 **Nexium Engine is a feature-packed, cross-platform game engine to create 3D games from a unified interface.
-It provides a comprehensive set of common tools, so that users can focus on making games without having to reinvent the wheel.** Now, it is currenty under active development.
+It provides a comprehensive set of common tools so that users can focus on making games without having to reinvent the wheel.** Now, it is currenty under active development.
 In the future games can be exported with one click to a number of platforms, including the major desktop platforms (Linux, macOS, Windows), mobile platforms (Android, iOS)

 ## Free, open source
 Nexium is completely free and open source under the very permissive MIT license.
 No strings attached, no royalties, nothing.
 The users' games are theirs, down to the last line of engine code.
 Nexium's development is fully independent, and it is not intended for profit.